yuphin/Lumen/README.md

 Some of the sample scenes can be found in the `scenes/` directory.
 Sample scene files with various integrators can be found in the `scenes/cornell_box/` directory.

-To load the scene file simply run
+To load a scene file simply run:
 ```shell
 Lumen.exe <scene_file>
 ```